-Ensure the requested software features will be used.
+- Ensure the requested software features will be used.
 Inquire (politely) why the features are needed.
 How does the requirement align with the goals of the project?
 The results of one Standish Group indicated that 45% of product features were never used.

 5 Things to Stop

-Storing requirements information in more than one location.
-Some project managers make the mistake of capturing requirements in different places such as emails, spreadsheets, notes, and meeting minutes.
+- Storing requirements information in more than one location.
+Some project managers make the mistake of capturing requirements in different places, such as emails, spreadsheets, notes, and meeting minutes.
 Determine early in the project the one location for all requirements.

-Writing vague, ambiguous requirements.
+- Writing vague, ambiguous requirements.
 Be specific.
 Determine if the tester can test the requirement.

-Diving too deep into the design while defining requirements.
+- Diving too deep into the design while defining requirements.

-Using a word processing program for storing requirements.
+- Using a word processing program for storing requirements.
 Check with the PMO or other authority to determine if the company has adopted a standard requirements management tool.
 If not, the project manager may wish to work with stakeholders to select a tool.

 More organizations are recognizing the value of improving the requirements process through business analysis.
 Both IIBA and PMI offer business analysis certifications.

 The Project Management Institute (PMI) has added the PMI-Professional in Business Analysis (PBA) Designation to its family of certifications.
-This certification prepares project managers to better identify, evaluate, and management project requirements.
+This certification prepares project managers to identify better, evaluate, and manage project requirements.

 Sign up for project risk management tips and receive the Project Management Plan Checklist.
 This will allow you to deliver projects with fewer problems and greater value.